jmura84/FOREO_AI_Engineering/translation_app/README.md

 * **Text Translation:**
     1. Type your text into the "Source Text" box.
-    2. Select the "Source Language" and "Target Language".
+    2. Always select the correct "Source Language" and "Target Language".
     3. Choose the "Ollama Model" you wish to use.
     4. Click "Translate ➡️".